Table of Contents

 Weather

-By May, coastal areas comfortably lounge in steady high 20s°C (70s°F) peaks to enjoy sea breezes.
-July and August constitute the hottest months nearing 32°C (90°F) in the afternoon but dropping into the 20s°C (70s°F) overnight as balancing winds funnel down the valley preventing intense heat even on summer nights.
+By May, coastal areas comfortably lounge in steady low 20s°C (70s°F) to enjoy sea breezes.
+July and August constitute the hottest months both hitting maximum averages of 29°C (84°F) in the afternoon but dropping into the lower 20s°C (70s°F) overnight as balancing winds funnel down the valley preventing intense heat even on summer nights.

 Getting To Cala Ratjada